VMI-ETH/newsletter/contents/May-2023/intro.md

 Also, we are excited to share some events that happen around ETH with you.

-We wish you a lovely spring time
+We wish you a lovely springtime
 -- Your VMI Board